epw/consensus/Consensus Book.md

 ### Stressor

 Each Force is based on a Stressor, which itself comes from key aspects of one or more characters.
 A Stressor is a feeling or outlook which is taken too far, such as Fear, Control, or Guilt.
-The Stressor gives a little bit of an overriding theme for the Force, and Stressors have Force Moves associated with them, which you choose from when creating the Force.
+The Stressor gives a little bit of an overarching theme for the Force, and Stressors have Force Moves associated with them, which you choose from when creating the Force.

 The available Stressors are: